s1lence-aut/hll-lightcrcon/readme.md

 - **Player List**: Generate and refresh a list of current players on the game server.
 - **VIP Highlighting**: VIP players are highlighted in the player list.
-- **Player Messaging**: Send messages to individual players or broadcast to all players (manually)
+- **Player Messaging**: Send messages to individual players (manually) or broadcast to all players
 - **Player Kicking**: Kick players from the server with a specified reason (manually)
-- **Steam Profile Links**: Quick access to players' Steam profiles.
+- **Steam Profile Links**: Quick access to players Steam profiles.

 ## Prerequisites

 - Node.js (v18 or higher recommended)
 - npm (comes with Node.js)
 - A Discord bot token
-- Access to a game server API
+- Access to a HLL CRCON Server
+- CRCON API Token

 ## Installation